Electric Cars

 More relevant to the real world is range.
 For this, The Model Y Long Range has an EPA estimate of 326 miles, while the more powerful Performance version can cover 303 miles between visits to the charger.

-The EPA has just this week announced a range for the ID.4 Pro of 260 miles, which is 10 miles more than the sold-out ID.4 1st Edition.
+The EPA just this week announced a range of 260 miles for the ID.4 Pro, which is 10 miles more than the sold-out ID.4 1st Edition.

-Tesla still holds the upper hand when it comes to charging, thanks to its Supercharger network which is both fast, reliable and widespread across the US, Europe and beyond.
-While it doesn't have an own-brand network of its own, VW is part of the Electrify America charging network, which currently has more than 2,400 DC fast chargers at over 560 stations across the US, with those numbers both on the up.
+Tesla still holds the upper hand when it comes to charging, thanks to its fast, reliable, and widespread Supercharger network across the US, Europe, and beyond.
+While it doesn't have an own-brand network of its own, VW is part of the Electrify America charging network, which currently has more than 2,400 DC fast chargers at over 560 stations across the US, with those numbers on the up.

-The Model Y can charge at a rate of up to 250kW when connected to the newest version of Supercharger, while the Volkswagen is limited to half that, at 125kW.
+The Model Y can charge up to 250kW when connected to the newest version of the Supercharger, while the Volkswagen is limited to half that, at 125kW.
 VW says the battery can fill from five to 80 percent in about 38 minutes.

 Tesla Model Y vs Volkswagen ID.4: Driver assistance